 For reasons of Safeguarding within the workshop, it may be necessary on occasion for information to be passed from ReSkilled to a Participant’s referral agency, e.g. in the unlikely event of an incident in the workshop prior to returning.
 It may also be necessary at times for information to be passed from the referral agency onto ReSkilled, e.g. if a participant is particularly suffering from anxiety that morning yet still willing to attend.
 For this reason Information Sharing Agreements have been set up between ReSkilled and referral agencies.

 Information relating to past offences will only be shared with ReSkilled Staff or Volunteers as deemed absolutely necessary by the Programme Manager (and after a Volunteer’s probationary period).

 Recruitment equality monitoring

 Where equality monitoring forms are used in the application process, they will be unnamed, separated from the application form upon receipt and kept securely until the data has been gathered, at which point the forms will be destroyed.

 Monitoring of equality in recruitment is not a legal obligation and therefore it is reasonably assumed that an individual is giving their consent by completing an equality monitoring form.

 Trustees’ personal information is required for the operating of ReSkilled (i.e. performance of a contract) and will not be used otherwise without consent.
 When an individual chooses to cease being a trustee, their contact details alone will be retained by the Chair of trustees in case of a need to communicate on matters related to ReSkilled in the future.

 Rectifying and amending data

-If your personal information changes or you become aware that our records are inaccurate, please contact us at firstname.lastname@example.org or write to:
+If your personal information changes or you become aware that our records are inaccurate, please contact our Data Protection Officer at: firstname.lastname@example.org or write to: